Sheriff's Office releases ID of second Lewis Central student killed in crash

 Michael Bent, 17, died in an afternoon crash at Pioneer Trail and Humbolt Lane.
 The Pottawattamie County Sheriff’s Office confirmed the name on Monday evening and Bent’s mother posted about her son on Facebook.

-The sheriff's office said it is awaiting autopsy results but was able to confirm that Bent was the second occupant of the vehicle.
+The sheriff’s office said it is awaiting autopsy results but is able to confirm that Bent was the second occupant of the vehicle.

 Floyd Quick, 17, also died in the crash.